saron-tamirat/user-crud/README.md

 ### `npm start`

-Runs the server at port 3000.For this project a json server is used and the data is stored inside the projects directory aa db.json file.
+Runs the server at port 3000.For this project a json server is used and the data is stored inside the projects directory as db.json file.